doycet/doycet.github.io/silhouette.md

 * Why do you care about the team?
     * Because they never coddle me or think I need to be specially protected becuase I can't see.

-Finally, Kaylee picked out her Protégé moves, with an eye toward that 'veteran'/leadership role she hoped to play.
+Finally, Kaylee picked out her ProtÃ©gÃ© moves, with an eye toward that 'veteran'/leadership role she hoped to play.

 * Been reading the files: When you first encounter an important superpowered phenomenon (your call), roll + Superior.
-On a hit, tell the team one important detail you’ve learned from your studies.
+On a hit, tell the team one important detail youâ€™ve learned from your studies.
 The GM will tell you what, if anything, seems different from what you remember.
 * Captain: When you enter battle as a team, add an extra Team to the pool and carry +1 forward if you are the leader.
 * Be mindful of your surroundings: When you Assess the Situation before entering into a fight, you may ask one additional question, even on a miss.